 OB/GYN Physician Jobs in USA with Visa Sponsorship

-OB/GYN physicians qualify for H-1B and EB-2 NIW sponsorship based on their specialized medical training and physician shortage areas.
+OB/GYN physicians qualify for H-1B visa and EB-2 NIW sponsorship based on their specialized medical training and physician shortage areas.
 Most positions require completing USMLE steps and residency training, with many employers willing to sponsor due to high demand in underserved regions.
 For detailed occupation requirements, see the O*NET profile.

 See All OB/GYN Physician Jobs